-Earlier this week a new paper in the journal
+Earlier this week a new paper in the journal PLoS One reported a set of

 At the 2002 Society of Vertebrate Paleontology meeting, paleontologists reported on a set of early Cretaceous (about 146 to 100 million years old) tracks found in British Columbia made by a large theropod dinosaur.
 The tracks showed that it was walking at a uniform speed, but for some unknown reason the theropod raked the ground with both of its hands, making two sets of slash marks.
 To do so it would have had to have held its hands palms-downward, as shown in the wonderful illustration by Skrepnick.